• Skip to primary navigation

 Equipment Needed: 6 Quart Slow Cooker/Crockpot

 Step 1: Place cream of chicken soup in the bottom of your slow cooker and stir it around.
-Layer the chicken breasts across the soup base.
+Layer the raw chicken breasts across the soup base.
 Top with a stick of unsalted butter.
 Pour water over the ingredients and place the lid on the slow cooker/Crockpot.
 Cook on the HIGH setting for 3 hours.

 Dumplings added to chicken mixture in a slow cooker.